megat69/ACPL/README.md

 ### DOCUMENTATION ###
 Actually, this program can only print, input, create variables, and pause.

-Link to the [Wiki](https://github.com/megat69/ACPL/wiki) with all the docs.

 Things to know :
 This program works line per line, which means that it is **ONE INSTRUCTION PER LINE**.
 You can also use a comma (`;`) to mark the end of the line, but it is not required.